-You will receive an offer of financial support at the same time you receive notice of admission.
-Psychology guarantees five years of financial support for all students who are admitted, contingent on satisfactory performance and degree progress.
+The Department of Psychology guarantees five years of fully funded financial support for all students who are admitted to the program, contingent on satisfactory performance and degree progress.

-Each year the nature of the financial support would be some combination of the following, depending on the student's goals and the sources available.
-Financial support includes tuition, fees, and health insurance.
+Each year the nature of the financial support would be some combination of the following options, depending on the student's goals and the sources available.
+Financial support includes tuition, most fees, and health insurance.

 We make every effort to match teaching assistant assignments with your interests, experience, and career goals.
 Teaching assistant duties may involve assisting students with course material during office hours, assisting with classroom logistics and equipment setup, copying course materials, and assisting with exams and grading.
 In some cases, web-site maintenance and email communication with students may be part of the duties as well.
 Teaching assistants who are selected to be section leaders lead their own classes within the "team" structure of a number of our larger undergraduate classes.
 Continued appointment to teaching assistant positions depends on satisfactory performance of the assigned duties and satisfactory degree progress.
-For the 2010-11 academic year (September to May), teaching assistant stipends range from $6,993 for 25 percent time to $13,985 for 50 percent time.
+For the 2015-2016 academic year (September to May), teaching assistant stipends range from $7683.00 for a 25 percent appointment to $15,366.00 for a 50 percent appointment.
 An assistantship entitles you to resident tuition rates, a tuition waiver equal to twice the percentage of your appointment, and subsidized health insurance.

 Research assistants are chosen directly by the faculty member who is the principal investigator of a particular research project being conducted in the Department of Psychology at the University of Minnesota.
 Research assistantship duties vary, but all offer you a chance to become actively involved in research.
 The stipend, and health and tuition benefits for a research assistantship are the same as those for teaching assistants.

 University Fellowships intended for recruiting outstanding new students to the University's graduate programs will be available.
 These fellowships provide a stipend, tuition, and subsidized health insurance.
-In academic year 2010-11 the fellowship stipend is $22,500.
+In the academic year 2015-2016 the fellowship stipend is $25,000.

 The Department of Psychology also awards some departmental fellowships from funds allocated by the Graduate School.
 The departmental fellowships are usually combined with a teaching or research assistantship and include tuition and health insurance benefits.